Two descriptions of dark matter around a black hole: photon sphere, shadow, and lensing: Supplementary Material

-For a perfect fluid description of the energy–momentum tensor in a static and spherically symmetric spacetime, the mass function (also known as the Misner–Sharp mass) can be calculated by solving the Einstein field equation.
-In our DM case, since there is no DM mass contribution inside the cut-off radius $r_c$, the integration of the mass function begins at $r_c$, as shown in Eq.~\eqref{eq. int mass}.
-The resulting mass functions for the modified Hernquist and Denhen 3/2 energy density profiles used in this work can be computed analytically, yielding
+For a perfect fluid description of the energy–momentum tensor in a static and spherically symmetric spacetime, the metric components can be obtained by solving the Einstein field equations $G_{\mu\nu}=8\pi T_{\mu\nu}$.
+In our case, the source term $T_{\mu\nu}$ is provided by the DM.
+We focus on the two relevant equations: $G_0^0=8\pi T_0^0$ and $G_1^1=8\pi T_1^1$.
+Using the line element given in Eq.~\eqref{eq. line element metric ansatz}, we obtain